gsheppard/azmiirs_guides/heroes/barbarian.md

 **Wolf.** While you’re raging, you can use a bonus action on your turn to knock a Large or smaller creature prone when you hit it with melee weapon attack.

-**Elk.** While raging, you can use a bonus action during your move to pass through the space of a Large or smaller creature.
-That creature must succeed on a Strength saving throw (DC 8 + your Strength bonus + your proficiency bonus) or be knocked prone and take bludgeoning damage equal to ld12 +your Strength modifier.
+**Elk.
+(SCAG)** While raging, you can use a bonus action during your move to pass through the space of a Large or smaller creature.
+That creature must succeed on a Strength saving throw (DC 8 + your Strength bonus + your proficiency bonus) or be knocked prone and take bludgeoning damage equal to ld12 + your Strength modifier.

-**Tiger.** While you're raging, if you move at least 20 feet in a straight line toward a Large or smaller target right before making a melee weapon attack against it, you can use a bonus action to make an additional melee weapon attack against it.
+**Tiger.
+(SCAG)** While you're raging, if you move at least 20 feet in a straight line toward a Large or smaller target right before making a melee weapon attack against it, you can use a bonus action to make an additional melee weapon attack against it.

 \page